Assignment Help

 Weak vs. Strong Thesis Statements

 Refinement tip: After writing your full draft, go back and read only your thesis and your topic sentences (the first sentence of each body paragraph).
-They should form a logical sequence that, taken together, tell the complete story of your argument.
-If they do not connect, your thesis needs to be rewritten or your paragraphs need to be reorganized.
-This “skeleton check” is one of the fastest ways to diagnose structural problems in a college essay.
-Revising a weak essay almost always starts with tightening the thesis.
+They should form a logical sequence that tells the complete story of your argument.
+If they do not connect, your thesis needs to be rewritten or your paragraphs reorganized.

 How to Write a Problem-Solution Essay: 10 Steps

-Knowing the structure of a problem-solution essay is different from knowing how to build one.
-The process has a specific logical sequence — skip a step and you tend to end up with an essay that works against itself.
-These ten steps represent the workflow that produces the strongest outcomes for college students.
-They follow the natural logic of argumentation: understand before you write, plan before you draft, draft before you refine.
-Mastering academic writing at the college level depends on this kind of systematic approach, regardless of the specific essay type.
+Knowing the structure is different from knowing how to build one.
+These ten steps represent the workflow that produces the strongest outcomes for college students — following the natural logic of argumentation: understand before you write, plan before you draft, draft before you refine.

 1